coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ### Landing page

-This page will have card and information on various breaks
+This page will have cards and information on the best breaks
      - distance from campus, by skill level,
      - wave direction (lefts or rights),
      - ideal swell directions